runnerty/runnerty/docs/values.md

 ```
-CHAIN_ID                       - Contains the chain id
-CHAIN_NAME                     - Contains the chain name
-CHAIN_STARTED_AT               - Contains the date and time when the chain started
-PROCESS_ID                     - Contains the process id
-PROCESS_NAME                   - Contains the process name
 PROCESS_EXEC_ID                - Contains the execution id
-PROCESS_DURATION_SECONDS       - Contains the duration in seconds (when is end).
-PROCESS_DURATION_HUMANIZED     - Contains the humanized duration (when is end).
 PROCESS_EXEC_COMMAND           - Contains the command that is going to be executed by the executor
 PROCESS_EXEC_COMMAND_EXECUTED  - Contains the command executed by the executor (once all the values have been translated)
 PROCESS_EXEC_MSG_OUTPUT        - Contains the output message of the executor